EdgarPomar/S4.1-Typescript----EdgarPomar/README.md

 - CSS3: Styling with Flexbox and custom styling for buttons, backgrounds, etc.

-- JavaScript: Logic for handling API requests, joke rating system, and user interaction.
+- TypeScript: Logic for handling API requests, joke rating system, and user interaction.

 - Weather API: The app fetches weather data from